lmc2179/lmc2179.github.io/drafts/causalimpact.md

 $$\underbrace{\Delta_t}_{Effect} = \underbrace{y_t^1}_{Observed} - \underbrace{y_t^0}_{Not \ Observed}$$

 If we had the power to step into an alternate universe we could observe the effect directly.
-Or if we could run an experiment since randomized experiments basically are alternate universes

-The fundamental problem of causal inference is that we don't. so we need to find some way of controlling for all the other relevant things
+ The [fundamental problem of causal inference](https://en.wikipedia.org/wiki/Rubin_causal_model#The_fundamental_problem_of_causal_inference) is that we don't. so we need to find some way of controlling for all the other relevant things

+Ignorability

 DAG

-Ignorability

 data